sickcodes/Docker-OSX/README.md

 - Disable heavy login screen wallpaper
 - Disable updates (at your own risk!)

+## Increase disk space by mounting filesystem on separate physical disk

+For more information SEE https://sick.codes/how-to-run-docker-from-block-storage/

+- Mount /var/lib/docker on physical disk
+- Use cheap physical disk storage instead using your server's disk

 ## Important notices:

 **2021-11-14** - Added High Sierra, Mojave